ashwinikd/json-log-exporter/README.md

 ##  Configuration
 The exporter needs to be configured to be of any use.
 The configuration file is written in yaml.
-Configuration is list of Log groups.
+Configuration is list of Global labels, Exports and Log groups.

+The labels specified in the `labels` tags are applied to all the metrics configured.
+The values can be overridden at log group level using `log_groups.labels` key or at metric level using `log_groups.metrics.labels`.

+`exports` section allows you to split the metrics across different jobs.
+You need to specify at least 1 export url.

 Each log group corresponds to possibly multiple files of similar format.
 Each log group can be configured as follows:

 > Note: `name` and `metric.name` are used to compute the metric name that is reported to prometheus.
 So the values for these must comply with